 Many people know me as Chops.
 My nephew calls me Uncle Chops.
-My friend in Tahoe calls me Chopsicles.
+One of my oldest friends calls me Chopsicles.
 But alas, I am not the proud owner of bushy mutton chops, nor do I wield an epic cleaver.
 So, why that nickname?

 First, a little backstory.
 Most people remember 2007 for another reason: the infamous housing bust.
 My wife and I were living in Seattle at the time and had purchased a townhouse a year before the bust.
 It was a good deal based on current values, but few realized just how stupidly inflated the real estate prices were.
 Right before the bubble burst, my wife had the fortunate insight to track real estate trends.
-The resulting shock kicked us into action and we managed to offload the townhouse right before the crash, and we’re talking days before.
-The place lost $200K of its value over the next several months, a very narrow miss that rocked our preconceptions.
+The resulting shock kicked us into action and we managed to offload our home right before the crash, and we’re talking days before.
+The property lost over $200K in value during the next several months, a narrow miss that rocked our preconceptions.
 We reassessed our life goals, left Seattle, and moved back to North Carolina.

 Enter World of Warcraft.